Why You Should Organize a Charity Golf Tournament + 10 Tips

 • Collaborative.
 The formats of charity golf tournaments (four person shamble, pro-AM, etc.) allow you to build relationships with supporters and help supporters connect with each other.

 • Appealing to sponsors.
 Between hole signage, pin flags, and your event website, there are many visible opportunities to circulate sponsor branding.
-This provides sponsors with free publicity and the potential to increase their customer base, while your nonprofit receives event support—it’s a win-win!.
+This provides sponsors with free publicity and the potential to increase their customer base, while your nonprofit receives event support—it’s a win-win!

-How to Organize a Charity Golf Tournament in 6 Steps
+How to Organize a Charity Golf Tournament in 10 Steps

-1. Create an Event Plan
+3. Create an Event Plan

 The foundation of any successful fundraising event is a well-informed plan.
 Establish the following core elements of your charity golf tournament in your plan: